-I may have a different viewpoint/understanding of it than you, so let’s just make sure there’s no confusions:
+I may have a different viewpoint/understanding of it than you may have, so let’s just make sure there are no confusions:

 Within downlines, you can theoretically have an infinite amount of them.
 I can refer 2 people, those 2 can refer 2 more, each, and that will give me 2 downlines, with a total of 6 people under me:

 Now the incentive for even doing all of this is clearly money.
 By referring the 2 people into the business, aka my first downline, they usually pay a fee to enter the business and part of that fee goes to me in the form of a commission.

 Then in the second downline, the 4 people referred make the 2 people above them a commission, but there is a residual amount that still goes to me.
 That means in THEORY that if I keep referring more and more people into my first downline, and those people keep referring more people into the second downline and so on an so forth, that I can keep making money off EVERYONE.
 It’s basically a form of trickle UP economics, not down.

 How to make the MLM formula a success (And why it’s so hard):